zdelrosario/data-science-curriculum/exercises/e-windows-gitbash.md

 Installing Python is optional but *highly recommended*; this will create a set of exercises in `exercises_sequenced` that have a prefix `dXY-` for the *day* associated with that exercise (e.g. `d03-` means day 3 of the class).

-- Download and install [Python](https://www.python.org/downloads/) for Windows.
+- Download and install [Python](https://www.python.org/downloads/windows/) for Windows.
+Make sure to download a 64 bit version (you should see `x86-64` in the link).
 - Once installed, determine the `path` of your Python executable.

 1. Press the Windows key, type `python`, and click the "open file location" button.